UKSpaceAgency/sst-beta-infra/README.md

-# Monitor your satellites (infrastructure)
+# Monitor Space Hazards (infrastructure)

-`sst-beta-infra` is the Terraform code for managing the Monitor your satellites infrastructure on AWS Cloud.
-Monitor your satellites is the collision avoidance service for UK registered satellites.
+`sst-beta-infra` is the Terraform code for managing the Monitor Space Hazards infrastructure on AWS Cloud.
+Monitor Space Hazards is the space hazards tracking service for UK operators and approved government employees.
+It includes the formerly Monitor your satellites collision avoidance service, as well as a re-entry and satellite activity monitoring service.

 ## Technical documentation